MoutJ/MoutJ/README.md

 - 👀 I’m interested in web app
 - 🌱 I’m currently learning js and react using git and github
 - 💞️ I’m looking to collaborate on any project with a social impact
-- 📫 How to reach me
+- 📫 Reach me on linkedin for the moment

 <!---
 MoutJ/MoutJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.